rm511130/Concourse-Workshop/README.md

 - You have completed all the Labs in this Workshop.

+- Please take a look at this [link](https://concourse-ci.org/examples.html) and make sure to scroll-down all the way to the bottom of the page :-)

 - You can continue to further your understanding and use of Concourse by simply using your favorite search engine and looking-up `Concourse CI Examples`.

-- Please take a look at this [link](https://concourse-ci.org/examples.html) and make sure to scroll-down all the way to the bottom of the page :-)

-If you have a few extra minutes, we would like to hear from you.
-   - How was the workshop experience?
-   - Please send your comments and questions to RMeira@VMware.com
+- Please take 2 minutes to tell me about your workshop experience.
+Send your comments and questions to RMeira@VMware.com

 Thank you!!